Locations:

 Diagnosis and Tests

-Congenital diaphragmatic hernia is often discovered during a routine prenatal ultrasound.
-It will also show up on an amniocentesis, the prenatal test that you can have to diagnose genetic disorders during the second trimester.
-After discovery, your healthcare provider will follow up with a fetal MRI to see the hernia more clearly.
-They’ll take a fetal echocardiogram to find out whether the heart is affected.
+Your healthcare provider may find a congenital diaphragmatic hernia during a routine prenatal ultrasound.
+After discovery, your provider will follow up with a fetal MRI to see the hernia more clearly.
+They’ll also take a fetal echocardiogram to find out if the fetus’s heart is affected.

-Sometimes CDH isn’t discovered until after your baby is born.
-Your delivery team may notice signs of respiratory distress or anatomical signs, such as an asymmetrical chest or a barrel chest with a small or concave abdomen.
-They will follow up with a chest X-ray and an echocardiogram.
+Sometimes, your provider doesn’t see a CDH until after your baby is born.
+Your delivery team may notice signs of respiratory distress or unique body features, like an uneven chest or a barrel chest with a small or concave abdomen.
+Your providers will follow up with a chest X-ray and an echocardiogram.
 They may want to take a blood sample to test your baby’s blood oxygen levels and to look for other genetic anomalies.

 Rarely, babies born with CDH have no noticeable symptoms.
-If the hernia is small and causes no significant symptoms, it may not be discovered until later in childhood, or even in adulthood.
+If the hernia is small and causes no major symptoms, healthcare providers may not discover it until later in childhood, or even adulthood.

 Management and Treatment